menu

 3 ways hacking can be used for good

-A good white-hat hacker can be a great addition to your security system, especially if you have encountered problems with cybersecurity in the past.
-And there are three main reasons for this:
+A good ethical hacker can be a great addition to your security system, especially if you have encountered problems with cybersecurity in the past.

-Firstly, they know all the tricks that a black-hat hacker knows, so they can give you useful tips on how to protect yourself against cyberattacks.
-Since they are part of the hacker community, they will recognise any shortcuts and security threats that might have been taken on your system and foresee how they may be taken advantage of in the future.
 Approaching your system vulnerabilities from a white-hat hacker’s perspective is highly beneficial for your company.
 Black-hat hackers often strive to make their attacks as complicated and inexplicable as possible, and this is exactly why knowledge of those very tactics can come in handy.

-The best way to make sure that your software is hacker-proof is by conducting a simulated cyberattack.
 This is called a penetration test, pen test or, in other words, ethical hacking, and it is a vital part of any security audit.
 It reveals how hard (or easy!) it may be for any unauthorised party to breach the security of your system.
-Pen tests aim to identify system weaknesses, as well as strengths, in order to estimate the level of vulnerability and come up with a risk mitigation strategy to quickly plug in any security gaps.
+Pen tests aim to identify system weaknesses, as well as strengths, in order to estimate the level of vulnerability and come up with a risk mitigation strategy to plug in any security gaps quickly.

-Secondly, white-hat hackers have the freshest insights and tend to keep up with the latest technologies.
+Secondly, ethical hackers have the freshest insights and tend to keep up with the latest technologies.
 This makes it extremely hard to catch them by surprise.
 So, their security patches can be quickly applied, especially in situations where timing counts.

-White-hat hackers are skilled in:
+Ethical hackers are skilled in:

 • DoS (Denial-of-Service) attacks – making a service unavailable to its intended group of users by overloading it with a flood of traffic or through any other activities that could cause a system to crash.

 • Reverse engineering – understanding how a system works, even without access to its source code.
-It should never be easy for a potential hacker to break down a working product, and see exactly how to orchestrate a successful cyberattack.
+It should never be easy for a potential hacker to break down a working product and see exactly how to orchestrate a successful cyberattack.

 • Social engineering tactics – this targets “bugs in human hardware” and tricks employees into performing unsafe actions that may be potentially harmful to the company.
-These types of authorised actions should always be highly confidential and proceed in consultation with a closed group of C-level executives only, so that people behave naturally.
+These types of authorised actions should always be highly confidential and proceed in consultation with a closed group of C-level executives only so that people behave naturally.

 • Network security – meaning the entire configurations of both software and hardware technologies designed to protect network infrastructures.